Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Quantum-classical mapping and Monte Carlo simulation

-This mapping of dimer configurations on the hexagonal lattice to spin-$1/2$ configurations on the triangular lattice implies that, for the \QIM{}, we employ the conventional inner product $\braket{\sigma}{\sigma'}=\delta_{\sigma\sigma'}$ that makes different $\{\hS^z_i\}$-eigenstates orthonormal.
+This mapping of dimer configurations on the hexagonal lattice to spin-$1/2$ configurations on the triangular lattice implies that, for the \QIM{}, we employ the conventional inner product $\braket{\sigma}{\sigma'}=\delta_{\sigma\sigma'}$ for which different $\{\hS^z_i\}$-eigenstates are orthonormal.
 In the Hamiltonian \eqref{eq:H_QIM}, the spin-flip terms $\propto t$ correspond to the kinetic term in the \QDM{} \eqref{eq:H_QDM}.
-Due to the energetic constraint imposed by $J_z\to \infty$, they are only effective for sites where the spin flip does not change the number of of frustrated bonds, corresponding to the flippable plaquettes in the dimer model.
+Due to the energetic constraint imposed by $J_z\to \infty$, they are only effective for sites where the spin flip does not change the number of frustrated bonds, corresponding to the flippable plaquettes in the dimer model.
 The term $\propto V$ corresponds exactly to the potential term in the dimer model.

-The equivalence of the two models is slightly complicated by two issues.
-First, as we are free to choose the orientation of the first assigned spin, a given dimer configuration corresponds to two spin configurations that differ by a global spin-flip.
-Second, periodic boundary conditions correspond, for certain topological sectors of dimer configurations, to anti-periodic boundary conditions in the Ising model.